elehcim/inaf-k8s-course/course/06-logging/step1.md

 <br>

-Cerate a multi-container pod tath write some information to stdout
+Create a multi-container pod that writes some information to stdout

 ```
 cat <<EOF | kubectl apply -f -